-Their second prototype was Dragon's Lair.
+Their third prototype was Dragon's Lair.

 What's left of the game is pictured here.

-Getting back to Critical Mass, this is what the Critical Mass playfield looked like in December of 2001, when Jerry uncovered the game.
+This is what the Critical Mass playfield looked like in December of 2001, when Jerry uncovered the game.
 It had been sitting in a barn since 1982.
 The lower playfield has a mice nest in it and a dead mouse.
 His little foot was pressed against the clear round window.

 I took the playfield to Rick Mason, a friend of mine since high school.
 Rick and I copied the design from the original playfield.
 This took a very long time.
 Then Rick cut, bored, and slotted every detail into the new playfield surface and gave it back to me.

-I did this on the fly.
-The hard part of designing the game had already been done, however I added more features and cleaned up some areas.
+All parts including lamp sockets, switches, flippers, and boards were put into place.
+The hard part of designing the game had already been done but I added more features and cleaned up some areas.

 Take the playfield, flip it upside down, plug and mask every hole, and primer the underside.